Solar Panel Calculator for Indiana (IN)

 Solar Installation Costs in Indiana

 The average cost to install solar panels in Indiana is $2.90 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $23,200 gross, or $16,240 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $23,200 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%).

 Net Metering in Indiana